10x-Engineers/Infinite-ISP_FPGABinaries/README.md

 5. Upload the desired binary file (e.g. Infinite-ISP_v1.2-AR1335.bin) provided in the release on the Kria KV260 AI Starter Kit.
 6. Reset the Kria KV260 board and visualize the Infinite-ISP output on your monitor screen.
 7. Connect the USB cable with the JTAG/USB port on Kria to read the messages over the serial interface (baud rate 115200).
 8. A configuration menu as shown below will appear.
-Details of the user menu are provided in the release notes:
+Details of the user menu are provided in the [user guide](https://github.com/10x-Engineers/Infinite-ISP_FPGABinaries/blob/release_v1.2/doc/Infinite-ISP%20Configuration%20Menu.md):

 <kbd>![status before dumping](/doc/v1.2/user_menu.png)</kbd>